Azakizad/get_next_line/README.md

 ## 💡 How to use ?

-First step is to includ the GNL header:
+First step is to includ the GNL header to your code:

 ```C
 #include "get_next_line.h"